 Skip to main content

-Every time you prompt Mythos, it runs an agent that writes real code and saves it as a git commit.
+Every successful Build or edit runs an agent that writes real code and saves it as a git commit.
 Mythos keeps each project in a private repository and builds it commit by commit.
-A new project scaffolds a whole app from your description; an edit changes the app you already have — each result is committed source you can publish, open in the editor, or export to your own GitHub.
-The mental model: one prompt → one agent run → one commit.
-A new build and an edit are the same pipeline; they differ only in what the agent starts from.
+A new project scaffolds a whole app from your description; an edit changes the app you already have — each result is committed source you can publish or open in the editor.
+Connect your GitHub account and Mythos creates a new private repository you own, then keeps one selected active branch in two-way sync.
+For a Build or edit prompt, the mental model is one prompt → one agent run → one commit.
+A new build and an edit use the same pipeline; they differ only in what the agent starts from.
+Plan turns are the separate read-only planning flow described below and do not write code or Git history.

 Cost: building a new project costs 3 credits; an edit costs 2.
 New accounts start with 5 free credits, and a failed build is refunded in full.
 See Credits & pricing.